 Service and maintenance of solar water pumping systems

 The solar array does normally not require much maintenance, only when they easily get dirty it could be good to clean the solar modules once in a while (with a soft cloth and ideally demineralized water) during the dry season.

 With regards to the solar water pump, you ideally fit & forget.
-This should be possible in case the water quality is good and the pump is monitored remotely.
+This should be possible in case the water quality is good and there is remote monitoring of the pump.
 If this is not the case, however, it might be necessary to occasionally clean, check or repair the pump.

-In case a generator is integrated into the solar water pumping system, this part of the system would require more maintenance.
-Aside from the daily checks, it would be required to change the oil and filters at regular intervals (generally every 250-500 running hours).
+In case of an integrated generator in the solar water pumping system, this part of the system would require more maintenance.
+Aside from the daily checks, the oil and filters require a regular change (generally every 250-500 running hours).